Grasscutters/Grasscutter/README.md

 ## Commands

 You might want to use this command (`java -jar grasscutter.jar -handbook`) in a cmd that is in the grasscutter folder.
-It will create a handbook file (GM Handbook.txt) where you can find the item IDs for stuff you want
+It will create a handbook file (GM Handbook.txt) where you can find the item IDs for stuff you want.

 You may want to use this command (`java -jar grasscutter.jar -gachamap`) to generate a mapping file for the gacha record subsystem.
 The file will be generated to `GRASSCUTTER_RESOURCE/gcstatic` folder.
 Otherwise you may only see number IDs in the gacha record page.